Status messageActive context: patient_care_menu

 About Our Program:

-The Pediatric Pain Rehabilitation Program provides inpatient evaluation, treatment and follow-up services for children and adolescents with chronic pain due to known illnesses or of unclear etiology that has resulted in functional disability.
+The Pediatric Pain Rehabilitation Program offers both inpatient and day hospital models which provide evaluation, treatment and follow-up services for children and adolescents with chronic pain due to known illnesses or of unclear etiology that has resulted in functional disability.
 Oftentimes, patients have undergone numerous medical tests, consulted with many medical specialists and have declined in social and school functioning.
 Many patients may be enrolled in home and hospital school due to difficulties getting to and being at school.

 Primary Program Goals:

-While patients are inpatient, treatment goals are set shortly after admission, with the patient and family as an integral part of the treatment team.
-While on the unit, patients receive intensive coordinated rehabilitation therapy and cognitive behavioral therapy tailored to their medical condition and psychological needs.
+When patients are admitted, treatment goals are set with the patient and family as an integral part of the treatment team.
+While in either the inpatient or day treatment programs, patients receive intensive coordinated rehabilitation therapy and cognitive behavioral therapy tailored to their medical condition and psychological needs.
 They learn behavioral pain coping techniques to better help them manage their pain and increase their function.
 Parents and caregivers are also involved in treatment.
 Family therapy is a component of the program to ensure that parents are provided with appropriate education and can effectively support their child at time of discharge.
 Parents are taught different interventions to help their child's coping, functional gains and overall quality of life.
-The therapy goals are discussed on a daily basis.
-In addition to specific individual therapies, children spend time in the therapy center which reinforces therapy goals during leisure and recreational activities.
+The therapy goals are discussed on a regular basis.
+In addition to specific individual therapies, children spend time reinforcing therapy goals during leisure and recreational activities.

-Most children and adolescents who come to our inpatient pain program have pain that causes them to:
+Most children and adolescents who come to our pain programs have pain that causes them to:

 - Miss school, enroll in home-schooling or drop out from school all together